alexongotos/elixir-cloud-deployment-scripts/DO/terraform/README.md

-These are Terraform and Packer files for building elixir environments on Digtaloceon.
+These are Terraform and Packer files for building elixir environments on Digitaloceon.
 Packer is used to build an elixir base image that can be used as a custom image stored on Digitaloceon to build immutable environments with terraform.

 The following Digitaloceon How-To's were used as guides.